kayg04/kayg.org/content/Permanent Notes/Unsupported File Formats in iOS Photos - H264 Main-L6.md

 > [!NOTE] Adobe Premiere Pro on MacOS
 > One more interesting detail is that I wanted to produce a H264 Main@L6 video for myself and confirm which formats are supported in the Photos app.
-However, even if I select Levels 6, 6.1, 6.2 - Adobe Premiere Pro on MacOS ends up exporting the video in Main@L5.2 which then obviously works in Photos.app.
+However, even if I select Levels 6, 6.1, 6.2 - Adobe Premiere Pro on MacOS ends up exporting the video in Main L5.2 which then obviously works in Photos.app.

 ## 👓 References